elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
   **Properties:**
     * **`reporter`**  (string) Ethereum address of the reporter for which to retrieve reporting history, as a hexadecimal string.
-    * **`universe`**  (string) &lt;optional> Contract address of the universe in which to look up the reporting history, as a hexadecimal string.
-Either this parameter, the market ID, or the reporting window must be specified.
+    * **`universe`**  (string) &lt;optional> Contract address of the Universe in which to look up the reporting history, as a hexadecimal string.
+Either this parameter, the Market ID, or the Reporting Window must be specified.
-    * **`marketID`**  (string) &lt;optional> Contract address of the market in which to look up the reporting history, as a hexadecimal string.
-Either this parameter, the universe, or the reporting window must be specified.
+    * **`marketID`**  (string) &lt;optional> Contract address of the Market in which to look up the reporting history, as a hexadecimal string.
+Either this parameter, the Universe, or the Reporting Window must be specified.
-    * **`reportingWindow`**  (string) &lt;optional> Contract address of the reporting window in which to look up the reporting history, as a hexadecimal string.
-Either this parameter, the universe, or the market ID must be specified.
+    * **`reportingWindow`**  (string) &lt;optional> Contract address of the Reporting Window in which to look up the reporting history, as a hexadecimal string.
+Either this parameter, the Universe, or the Market ID must be specified.
     * **`earliestCreationTime`**  (number) &lt;optional> Earliest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the report submission was created.)
     * **`latestCreationTime`**  (number) &lt;optional> Latest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the report submission was created.)
     * **`sortBy`**  (string) &lt;optional> Field name by which to sort the reporting history.